traefik-workshops/traefik-azure-arc-jumpstart-drops/6-api-management/README.md

 Before you generate a JWT token, you must login with the user that you are generating a token for and consent to the application permissions.

+First, get the username:

   ```shell
   username=$(terraform output entraIDUsers | grep -oE '"[^"]+"' | head -n1 | tr -d '"')
   echo $username
   ```

-Consent link:
+Secondly, get the consent link:

 ```shell
 echo "https://login.microsoftonline.com/$(terraform output -raw entraIDTenantID)/oauth2/v2.0/authorize?client_id=$(terraform output -raw entraIDApplicationClientID)&response_type=code&response_mode=query&scope=User.Read&prompt=consent"
 ```

-Visit [https://login.microsoftonline.com](https://login.microsoftonline.com) and login with the user that you are generating a token for and consent to the application permissions.
+Use the consent link to login with the user that you are generating a token for and consent to the application permissions.
 The password is `topsecretpassword`.
 You will be required to setup MFA for the user.

+  > **Note:** The consent flow will give an error at end of the flow, but the consent will be submitted successfully.

   ```shell
   access_token=$(curl -s -X POST -H 'Content-Type: application/x-www-form-urlencoded' \